Research output per year

 Early life programming and Puberty

-Puberty is a key event in development and its onset is governed by a complex neuronal and glial network within the hypothalamus that regulates the secretion of GnRH, more specifically increasing GnRH pulse generator frequency,driving gonadotrophic hormone secretion, promoting gonadal steroidogenesis and sexual maturation.
+Puberty is a key event in development and its onset is governed by a complex neuronal and glial network within the hypothalamus that regulates the secretion of GnRH, more specifically increasing GnRH pulse generator frequency, driving gonadotrophic hormone secretion, promoting gonadal steroidogenesis and sexual maturation.
 Despite the recent unprecedented progress in our understanding of the neural control of puberty, especially the critical role of hypothalamic kisspeptin, there has been very little advancement in our understanding of the actual timing mechanism of puberty and the mechanism underlying its modulation by stress.
 Although the essential role of hypothalamic kisspeptin in GnRH secretion and therefore puberty is unequivocal, the finding of extra-hypothalamic kisspeptin and its receptor in the MePD opens up new possibilities concerning the central control of puberty.
 Our recent discovery that this population is developmentally upregulated at puberty raises the possibility that MePD kisspeptin is key to triggering accelerated pulsatile GnRH release to drive puberty onset.
-Critically, this novel hypothesis is supported by our recent data showing that (i) endogenous kisspeptin signalling within the MePD per se regulates hypothalamic GnRH pulse generator frequency (Figure 1) and (ii) that kisspeptin antagonism within the MePD delays puberty.
+Critically, this novel hypothesis is supported by our recent data showing that (i) endogenous kisspeptin signalling within the MePD per se regulates hypothalamic GnRH pulse generator frequency and (ii) that selective optogenetic activation of MePD kisspeptin neurones accelerated LH pulse frequency and advanced puberty.

 Although genetic factors are considered to explain 50-80% of the variance of age at puberty, links between environmental factors and the genetic control of pubertal timing, where epigenetic mechanisms play a crucial role, are increasingly realised.
 We are interested in the neural systems susceptible to programming by early life stressors and the neural mechanisms that underlie vulnerability to stress-induced disruption of pubertal development.
 Much attention has focused on the impact of nutritional status on pubertal timing, in particular the rising problem of childhood obesity as a major risk factor for early onset of puberty.
 However, there is an emerging realisation that psychosocial stressors can unequivocally advance or delay puberty independent of adiposity, which is disconcerting since both ends of the puberty timing-spectrum appear to have a profound impact on later health in men and women.
 Familial stressors such as absence of a father, parental conflict and mother-daughter conflict accelerate pubertal development, and there are striking parallels in animal models of weak parent-offspring bonding.
 However, childhood psychological abuse, neglect and post-traumatic stress disorder (eg. After hurricanes Katrina and Rita) are associated with delayed puberty.
 Psychosocial stress can also delay puberty in animal models; eg. social subordination in monkeys and exposure to predator odour in rats.
 Despite this substantial evidence, the underlying mechanisms are unknown.
 Although we have shown that overexpression of CRF in the central nucleus of the amygdala, a model of chronic stress, advances puberty, intracerebro-ventricular administration of CRF delays puberty in the rat.
 Moreover, CRF receptor antagonism advances puberty, suggesting a key endogenous CRF inhibitory tone.
-We are currently investigating the site(s) of action, including the MePD, and CRF receptor subtypes involved.
+We are currently investigating the role of the stress neuropeptide Unocrotin-3, which is extensively expressed within the MePD, on pubertal timing and have recently shown that chemogenetic activation of this population suppresses LH pulse frequency and delays puberty.

 Feeding and Sex Behaviour